Return to Invoice Cover

 How Does RTI in Car Insurance Work?

-Car insurance offers financial protection in the event of a claim based on IDV and the current market value of your vehicle.
-So, in case of a total loss or theft, you will receive the claim amount depending on the plan’s IDV.
+Car Insurance online offers financial protection in the event of a claim based on IDV and the current market value of your vehicle.
+In the event of a total loss or theft, you will receive the claim amount based on the plan’s IDV.

 Claim Amount (with RTI) = Ex-showroom price + Registration Charges + Road Tax